wundergraph/cosmo/README.md

 ## Managed Service

 If you don't want to manage the platform yourself, you can use our managed service [WunderGraph Cosmo Cloud](https://cosmo.wundergraph.com).
 It is a fully managed platform that don't make you worry about infrastructure, so you can focus on building.
-The managed service is currently in private beta.
-If you want to participate, please contact us [here](https://form.typeform.com/to/oC6XATf4).
+The managed service is General Available (GA).
+You can use every feature for 10 days.
+If you want to extend the trial or have question, please contact us [here](https://form.typeform.com/to/oC6XATf4).
-After contacting us, we will hook you up with a free trial and help you to get started.
+After contacting us, we will hook you up and help you to get the most out of Cosmo.

 ## License